Azure/azure-sdk-for-java/sdk/identity/azure-identity/TOKEN_CACHING.md

 - Reduce the number of requests made to Azure Active Directory (Azure AD) to obtain access tokens.
 - Reduce the number of times the user is prompted to authenticate.

 When an app needs to access a protected Azure resource, it typically needs to obtain an access token from Azure AD.
-Obtaining that token typically involves sending a request to Azure AD and may also involve prompting the user.
+Obtaining that token involves sending a request to Azure AD and may also involve prompting the user.
 Azure AD then validates the credentials provided in the request and issues an access token.

-Token caching, via the Azure Identity library, allows the app to store this access token [in memory](#in-memory-token-caching), where it is accessible to the current process, or [on disk](#persistent-token-caching) where it can be accessed across application or process invocations.
+Token caching, via the Azure Identity library, allows the app to store this access token [in memory](#in-memory-token-caching), where it's accessible to the current process, or [on disk](#persistent-token-caching) where it can be accessed across application or process invocations.
 The token can then be retrieved quickly and easily the next time the app needs to access the same resource.
 The app can avoid making another request to Azure AD, which reduces network traffic and improves resilience.
 Additionally, in scenarios where the app is authenticating users, token caching also avoids prompting the user each time new tokens are requested.

 ### In-memory token caching

 *In-memory token caching* is the default option provided by the Azure Identity library.
 This caching approach allows apps to store access tokens in memory.
 With in-memory token caching, the library first determines if a valid access token for the requested resource is already stored in memory.
 If a valid token is found, it's returned to the app without the need to make another request to Azure AD.
-If a valid token is not found, the library will automatically acquire a token by sending a request to Azure AD.

-The in-memory token cache provided by the Azure Identity library:
+If a valid token isn't found, the library will automatically acquire a token by sending a request to Azure AD.
+The in-memory token cache provided by the Azure Identity library is thread-safe.

-- Is thread-safe.
-- Can be used by multiple threads concurrently.

 **Note:** When Azure Identity library credentials are used with Azure service libraries (for example, Azure Blob Storage), the in-memory token caching is active in the `HttpPipeline` layer as well.
 All `TokenCredential` implementations are supported there, including custom implementations external to the Azure Identity library.